mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 5. Remember in the future that this is the usable frequency range for the AC setting of the multimeter.
 Record this frequency in your lab notebook for future reference.
 -->

 9. It should be clear by now that, on the DMM, ~ is a symbol for AC and -- <!-- should render as a long dash --> is a symbol for DC.
-Use the $\~V$ mode to measure the AC voltage from the function generator.
+Use the $\widetilde{\text{V}}$ mode to measure the AC voltage from the function generator.
 Set the function generator to $2\text{ V}_\text{pp}$ at $1\text{ kHz}$.
 Note: the DMM displays the RMS amplitude of the waveform.
 See Definitions at the beginning of the guide for an explanation of RMS.
 You will also need to consider how [“Amplitude” and “Peak-to-Peak”](https://en.wikipedia.org/wiki/Amplitude) are related.
 Is the measurement from the DMM consistent with your expectation?

 ## Measuring Small Resistances (4-Terminal Measurement)